|I go hiking because I love it and it's making me healthier - not to lose weight|

 Previous post | Series index

-I have spent the past year changing my life to improve my health.
+I have spent the past year changing my life to battle my diabetes and improve my health.

 I've changed the way I eat.
 I've made a commitment to daily exercise.